Best Days to Conceive Calculator

 5. 5

-The calculator displays six result cards: Best Days to Conceive, Ovulation Date, Fertile Window, Next Cycle Peak Days, Cycle Length Assessment, and Next Cycle Ovulation.
+The calculator displays five result cards: Best Days to Conceive, Ovulation Date, Fertile Window, Next Cycle Peak Days, and Cycle Length Assessment.
+Below these, the 'Fertility Insights' panel provides a summary and key derived metrics like your cycle type, conception probability, and next fertile window.

 Example Calculation